mrnim94/terraform-aws-argo-workflow-eks/README.md

 # Argo Workflow on EKS

 I have designed Argo Work on EKS to save logs and all artifact types on S3.
+Argo Work access S3 through IRSA (not use access key and secret key)

 You can follow the below configuration: